Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 Let's hunt them down.

-Step 1: Find Hidden Space-Killers in Gmail
+Step 1: Find hidden space-killers in Gmail

 Gmail's search operators are incredibly powerful.
 Copy and paste these filters to expose the biggest storage hogs: